Natural sleep apnea remedies: How to get a good night’s sleep

 An oral device: Oral devices, which reposition the jaw to minimize obstructions, may be helpful for anyone with obstructive sleep apnea who can’t tolerate the CPAP due to claustrophobia or other issues.

 Surgery: Surgery involves removal of tissue that may obstruct breathing.
-It is effective for about half of the patients who try it.
+It is effective for about half of those who try it.
 A second, more aggressive surgery is another option for those who do not get relief initially.

 - Sleep difficulties